Lagers – U.S. Open Beer Championship Categories

 IBU: 22-30

-• Fermentation Characteristics: Fruity-estery aromas and flavors if present, should be minimal.
-Diacetyl should not be perceived.
+Fermentation Characteristics: Fruity esters if present should be minimal.
+Diacetyl should not be present.

 IBU: 20-30